abinit/abinit/doc/tutorial/eph4zpr.md

     6)  idir= 3, ipert=   2, type=symmetric, found=No
 ```

-"symmetric" means that that particular (idir, ipert) can be reconstructed by symmetry from the "independent" entries.
+**symmetric** means that that particular *(idir, ipert)* can be reconstructed by symmetry from the **independent** entries.
-At the end of the output file, you should get the following message:
+All the independent entries should be present and you should get the following message:
+at the end of the output file,

 ```md
  All the independent perturbations are available
  Done
 ```

-that indicates that our DVDB is complete in the sense that the EPH code will be able
+this indicates that our DVDB database is complete in the sense that the EPH code will be able
 to reconstruct by symmetry all the 3 [[natom]] perturbations for each $\qq$-qpoint.

 !!! warning